bishwathakur/GeminiChatBot/README.md

-# Gemini Chatbot - A Multi-Modal AI Assistant
+# GemBot AI - A Multi-Modal AI Assistant

-Gemini Chatbot is a versatile, multi-modal AI assistant developed in Flutter, leveraging Google’s Gemini AI model to support a range of interaction modes for enhanced user engagement and functionality.
+GemBot AI is a versatile, multi-modal AI assistant developed in Flutter, leveraging Google’s Gemini AI model to support a range of interaction modes for enhanced user engagement and functionality.
 The app integrates both text and image capabilities, creating a seamless conversational experience.

 ---